Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Introduction

+After learning the concept vectors, we propose an \emph{efficient BoC aggregation} method.
+We perform \emph{weighted average} of the individual concept vectors to generate fully {\it continuous} BoC representations (CBoC).
+This aggregation method allows measuring the similarity between pairs of BoC in \emph{linear time} which is more efficient than previous methods that require \emph{quadratic} or at least \emph{log-linear} time if optimized (see equation 2).
+Our embedding models produce more \emph{representative} similarity scores for BoC containing \emph{different but semantically similar} concepts as shown in Table \ref{sparse-representation} (columns 2-3).

-We evaluate our embedding models on two tasks: \begin{enumerate}[topsep=0pt] \itemsep0em \item An intrinsic task of measuring entity semantic relatedness where our CRC model outperforms other concept embedding models. \item An extrinsic task of dataless classification.
-Experimental results show that we can achieve better accuracy using our efficient BOC densification method compared to the original BOC sparse representation. \end{enumerate}
+We evaluate our embedding models on three tasks: \begin{enumerate}[topsep=0pt] \itemsep0em \item An intrinsic task of measuring entity semantic relatedness and ranking where we achieve 1.6\% improvement in correlation scores. \item Dataless concept categorization where we achieve state-of-the-art performance and reduce the categorization error rate by more than 5\% compared to five prior word and entity embedding models. \item An extrinsic task of dataless document classification which is a learning \emph{protocol} used to perform text categorization without the need for labeled data to train a classifier \shortcite{chang2008importance}.
+Experimental results show that we can achieve better accuracy using our efficient BoC densification method compared to the original sparse BoC representation with much less concept dimensions. \end{enumerate}

-The contributions of this paper are threefold: First, we propose two low cost concept embedding models which requires few hours rather than days to train.
-Second, we propose simple and efficient vector aggregation method to obtain fully densified BOC vectors in linear time.
-Third, we demonstrate through experiments that we can obtain same or better accuracy using the densified BOC representation with much less dimensions (few in most cases), reducing the computational cost of generating the BOC vector significantly.
+The contributions of this paper are fourfold: First, we propose two {\it low cost} concept embedding models which learn concept representations from concept mentions in free-text corpora.
+Our models require few hours rather than days to train.
+Second, we show through empirical results the efficacy of the learned concept embeddings in measuring entity semantic relatedness and concept categorization.
+Our models achieve \emph{state-of-the-art} performance on two concept categorization datasets.
+Third, we propose simple and efficient vector aggregation method to obtain \emph{fully dense BoC in linear time}.
+Fourth, we demonstrate through experiments on dataless document classification that we can obtain better accuracy using the dense BoC representation with much less dimensions (few in most cases), reducing the \emph{computational cost} of generating the BoC vector significantly.

+The rest of this paper is organized as follows: Section \ref{related} reviews related work; Section \ref{learning} describes our proposed embedding models; Section \ref{applications} introduces the applications of the proposed models; Section \ref{experiments} reports experiments and results; and finally, Section \ref{conclusion} provides discussion and concluding remarks.